 California's next Section 1115 Medicaid Waiver, Medi-Cal 2020, was approved on December 31, 2015.
-The Medi-Cal 2020 initiatives include a Global Payment Program (GPP), a Whole Person Care Pilot program, a Dental Transformation initiative and the introduction of the Public Hospital Redesign and Incentives in Medi-Cal program (PRIME).
+DHCS and CMS are anticipated to continue working together on the terms and conditions of the extension period.
+The extension is now set to expire on December 31, 2021.
+The Medi-Cal 2020 initiatives included a Global Payment Program (GPP), a Whole Person Care Pilot program, a Dental Transformation initiative and the introduction of the Public Hospital Redesign and Incentives in Medi-Cal program (PRIME).
 PRIME builds upon the successes of the Delivery System Reform Incentive Payment Program (DSRIP) established under the 2010 Bridge to Reform waiver, continuing to encourage a transition to value-based care as it enters Demonstration Year (DY) 11.
 The waiver strives to further expand access, improve quality of care and outcomes, and control the cost of care.
 The PRIME demonstration approved through December 31, 2020 is available to eligible designated public hospital (DPH) systems, as well as district municipal public hospitals (DMPHs) and contracted providers.